 Each workout appointment is for a 45-minute window.
 The facilities will be sanitized for 15 minutes following every 45-minute workout session with additional cleaning scheduled throughout the day.

-CommUnity will be held online during winter quarter.
+CommUnity will be held online.
 Students will be required to participate in a certain number of these online events.